rossibarra/2015-shell-genomics/README.rst

     echo $PATH

 This will print out the value of the ``PATH`` environment variable.
-More on environment variables later.
 Notice that a list of directories, separated by colon characters, is listed.
 These are the places the shell looks for programs to run.
 If your program is not in this list, then an error is printed.
 The shell ONLY checks in the places listed in the ``PATH`` environment variable.

-Navigate to the ``shell`` directory and list the contents.
+Navigate to the ``data`` directory and list the contents.
 You will notice that there is a program (executable file) called ``hello.sh`` in this directory.
 Now, try to run the program by entering::